aslanbayli/aslanbayli/README.md

 - 🎉 I have graduated from the <b>University of South Florida</b> with a Bachelors in Computer Science
 - 📚 Pursuing Masters in Computer Engineering at <b>New York University</b>
 - 📑 Working on a research paper to enhance biometrics using Machine Learning
-- 🔥 Currently learning the Mojo programming langauge to build an ML framework from scratch
+- 🔥 Currently deepening my undertanding of function calling in LLMs
 - ⚡ Some of my interests are weightlifting, aquascpaing, and competitvive programming.

 <br/>